 After completing 2 Diamond Painting projects, I am finally ready to document my learnings and experience with my readers.

-As I finally complete my 2nd project (which is bigger than the 1st one), I’m filled with joy and relief.
-It’s a 40×80 cm canvas with a world map design and took me about 30 hours to complete.
-Some months back, when I was searching for craft activities for myself, I came across diamond painting and decided it give it a try.
+As I finally complete my 2nd project ( which is bigger than the 1st one), I’m filled with joy and relief.
+It’s a 40×80 cm canvas with a world map design, and it took me about 30 hours to complete.
+Some months back, when I was searching for craft activities for myself, I came across diamond painting and decided to give it a try.
 My first project was on a 30×40 canvas and took me about 4-5 hours to complete.

 Here are what my first Diamond painting project looked like after completion :

 The experience of doing it was enjoyable, and the result was satisfying.
-You too can give it a try and create some beautiful works to decorate in your home or gift to your loved ones.
-But before you start, read this article to understand all about it.
+You, too, can give it a try and create some beautiful works to decorate in your home or gift to your loved ones.
+But before you start, read this article to understand all about diamond paintings.

 What exactly is Diamond Painting?